betterscientificsoftware/bssw-tutorial-sc20/index.md

 ## Presentation Slides

 * The latest version of the slides will always be available at **<https://doi.org/10.6084/m9.figshare.12994376>**.

-* This is currently the same version as you may have obtained through SC20.

-* Note that these files may include additional slides that will not be discussed during the tutorial, but questions are welcome.
+  - Note that these files may include additional slides that will not be discussed during the tutorial, but questions are welcome.

+* Latest version in FigShare: v2.
+Differences from handouts uploaded to SC20 (v1):
+  - Corrected "License, Citation, and Acknowledgements" slides in modules 02 and 05.

 ---
 ## Agenda